-In addition to consequences of the COVID-19 pandemic reported in other notes, the Museum's operations during the years ended June 30, 2021 and 2020 were affected by a series of shutdowns and re-openings.
-The Museum responded through a combination of enhanced fundraising, applications for federal and state government assistance, staff reductions (see Note 3), and other cost-cutting measures.
+In addition to other consequences of the COVID-19 pandemic reported elsewhere in these notes, the Museum's operations have been affected by a series of shutdowns and re-openings.
+The Museum has responded through a combination of enhanced fundraising, applications for federal and state government assistance, staff reductions (see Note 3), and other cost-cutting measures.